DCWizard/How-to-build-a-simple-todo-tasklist-in-html/README.md

 Then just start using your local version of this saved HTML page.

 To update just use the browser save as... feature and overwrite the current file.
+*The browser do not save properly you better use the save button instead.

 To reload press F5 or CTRL-F5.
 <br>